Pakistan International Airlines: State officials transportation

-Callsign "PAKISTAN 001" carrying the President on PIA's Boeing 707.
-Photographed at Munich Airport in West Germany, circa 1961.
+Boeing 707 - callsign "PAKISTAN 001" - carried President Ayub Khan; at Munich Riem Airport circa 1961.

 PIA has been continuously serving government officials of Pakistan and has always transported the President and Prime Minister on overseas visits.
 During the late 1990s, a PIA Boeing 737–300 was used for official visits by the Bhutto and Sharif governments.
 The aircraft wore official government colours but was later repainted in the airline official colours at the end of the decade.
 When the government changed after a military coup in 1999, the Boeing 737–300 was transferred to PIA permanently.
 The President and Prime Minister then resorted to using two of PIA's Airbus A310-300s for official visits, while rare trips were done on regular commercial flights of the airline.
 In February 2007 the government of Qatar gifted an Airbus A310 from its VIP fleet to the Pakistani government; this ended the need for the use of PIA aircraft.
 However, from time to time the government uses one of the airline's Airbus A320s, or occasionally a Boeing 777, for official trips.